mehmettirpan/mehmettirpan/README.md

 I'm a Computer Engineering student.
 I'm interested in Swift language and Python.

-* 🌍  I'm based in Istanbul
+* 🌍  I'm based Istanbul in TURKEY
 * ✉️  You can contact me at [mehmettirpan92@gmail.com](mailto:mehmettirpan92@gmail.com)

 ### Skills